-The 2018 race will be Bahrain’s fourteenth Formula One Grand Prix and the fifth night race.
-This year’s Bahrain Grand Prix will be held from April 6-8.
-The establishment of the Bahrain International Circuit and Bahrain’s hosting of the F1 was a ground breaking event in 2004 when Bahrain became the first Middle Eastern country to host the event, in what was designed as the first desert track.
+The 2019 race will be Bahrain’s fifteenth Formula One Grand Prix.
+This year’s Bahrain Grand Prix will be held from March 29-31.
+The establishment of the Bahrain International Circuit and Bahrain’s hosting of the F1 was a ground-breaking event in 2004, with Bahrain becoming the first Middle Eastern country to host this race, in what was designed to be the first desert track.

-Fernando Alonzo has a strong record for Bahrain, with wins in 2005, 2006 and 2010.
+Fernando Alonzo has a strong record for Bahrain, with wins in 2005, 2006 and 2010, although he won’t be participating in the 2019 race.
 Felipe Massa and Sebastian Vettel have both won twice here, with Vettel coming first in 2013.
 Jenson Button and Michael Schumacher are Bahrain’s other one-time winners.